kristenvaccaro/human-ai/assignments.md

 [Materials](https://github.com/kristenvaccaro/CSE190-HW6)

 #### Homework #7
-Due Friday November 11, 5PM
+Due Thursday November 10, 5PM

 You will consider privacy-utility tradeoffs in the design of ed tech software like Canvas.
 Will be released Friday November 4.